 An Interview with Corey Scott

-“I chose to study forensic science because I have always wanted to get involved with the court system.
+“I chose to study this program because I have always wanted to get involved with the court system.
 I want to help people who have been affected by tragedy to move on by finding resolutions to their issues.
-Forensic science allows me to continue my education while keeping up with recent technology and helping people make peace through justice.”
+This highly specialized program has allowed me to continue my education while keeping up with recent technology and helping people make peace through justice.”

-In your own words, what is forensic science?
+In your own words, what is it all about?

-Forensic science is the application of the principles of science and technology to civil cases and the criminal justice system.
-Forensic scientists assist various law enforcement agencies throughout the United States and internationally.
-Since the field is constantly evolving, students who choose to study forensic science can expect a career full of continuing education, because they will always have to update their training to stay current with new technology.
+It is the application of the principles of science and technology to civil cases and the criminal justice system.
+Professionals in this field assist various law enforcement agencies throughout the United States and internationally.
+Since the field is constantly evolving, students who choose to study this subject can expect a career full of continuing education, because they will always have to update their training to stay current with new technology.

-Why did you choose to study forensic science?
+Why did you choose to study this highly specialized field?

-I chose to study forensic science because I have always wanted to get involved with the court system.
+I chose to study it because I have always wanted to get involved with the court system.
 I want to help people who have been affected by tragedy to move on by finding resolutions to their issues.
-Forensic science allows me to continue my education while keeping up with recent technology and helping people make peace through justice.
+It has allows me to continue my education while keeping up with recent technology and helping people make peace through justice.

-When you first considered studying forensic science what were your expectations?
+When you first considered studying it, what were your expectations?

-What do you find most and least enjoyable about studying forensic science?
+What do you find most and least enjoyable about the education?

 However, I don’t love everything about my degree program.
 It requires students to be very well rounded, while I would prefer to focus on science.
-But it is not enough to simply declare that you are a forensic science major.
+But it is not enough to simply declare that you are a major in this subject.
 You still need to take a lot of math classes and learn about the humanities.

-What kinds of classes have you taken in your forensic science program?
+What kinds of classes have you taken in your program?

 Which of these classes do you think will be most valuable for your future goals?